kenjitheman/jtc/README.md

 jtoc.AsyncConvert("../man.json", "../man1.csv", 8)
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

 ## license